edgedb/easy-edgedb/README.md

 };
 ```

-This was fine when we only had cities, but now we have the `Place` and `Country` type.
-First we'll insert two `Country` types so we don't just have cities:
+This was fine when we only had cities, but now we have the `Place` and `Country` types.
+First we'll insert two more `Country` types to have some more variety:

 ```
 INSERT Country {
-  name := 'Romania'
+  name := 'France'
 };
 INSERT Country {
   name := 'Slovakia'